 [vc_row][vc_column][vc_column_text]With its phenomenal architecture, exciting views, and dynamic atmosphere, Budapest is definitely what every tourist desires to visit.
 The city is built upon some pleasant combinations.
 Combination of East and West, Combination of Modern and traditional.
 There is so much to know about this city that you need to have a brief glance at the Budapest travel guide even before planning your visit.

 Dating back to the Stone Age, Budapest has seen a lot during its long life.
 You can see numerous sights related to the Ancient Roman, Baroque, Renaissance, and even Ottoman eras, and that is what makes it pleasant.
 Whatever your taste is, you can have your pick of the city.

 There is beauty everywhere in the city.
-The God given beauty of nature is first thing you will notice.
+The God-given beauty of nature is the first thing you will notice.
 But there is a fabulous cultural beauty within Budapest, impressed by different cultures and civilizations, and created by the hands of Hungarians.

 The city had its golden era during the 19th century, and most of the architectural wonders you can see in your visit is built in that era.

 The city owes its long period of living to an always welcoming host.
 Famous and beautiful Danube River which has also split its breathtaking pearl into three main regions.
 Buda, Pest, and Óbuda are the three parts consisting of Budapest.
 Each one has its own kind of beauty, and together they make the fantastic Budapest.

 As one of the most popular European tourist destinations, every visitor can enjoy his own share of the city’s beauty and Budapest is generous enough to accept millions of visitors per year.

 In this article, we will provide a Budapest travel guide so that you can have a better idea about the city and visiting it.